 Country style ribs come from the pork's shoulder while spare ribs or baby back ribs come from an area near the breast bone.
 There will be a lot more meat on the bone of country style ribs.
 They have more muscle to them and do better cooked low and slow.

-- Simple dry rub: smoked paprika, coconut sugar (or brown sugar), garlic powder, onion powder, salt, blacker pepper and oregano
+- Simple dry rub: smoked paprika, coconut sugar (or brown sugar), garlic powder, onion powder, salt, blacker pepper and oregano.
+Add some chili powder or cayenne pepper to turn up the heat.

 - Water: this is necessary for the Instant Pot to steam and come to pressure.
 The ribs won't ever touch the water because we're using the trivet in the bottom of the Instant Pot.
 You could also use beef or chicken broth.